dotnet/coreclr/Documentation/workflow/OfficalAndDailyBuilds.md

 don't need to don't need build CoreCLR yourself, as the .NET Runtime team routinely does this for you.

-Roughly every three months, the .NET Runtime team publishes a new version of .NET Core to Nuget.   .NET Core's official home is on NuGet is
+Roughly every three months, the .NET Runtime team publishes a new version of .NET Core to Nuget.   .NET Core's official home on NuGet is

  * <https://www.nuget.org/packages/Microsoft.NETCore.Runtime.CoreCLR/>